gale31/AstroSpiral/README.md

 How do astronomers find near-Earth asteroids (NEAs)?

+In the night sky, we can see stars shining with their own light - but how do we know they are actually stars?

 Below, you can see a background of "motionless" stars, which are too far from us to observe a difference in position.
 The asteroid BJ19377, on the other hand, is close enough, so we can see it moving in the sky.

 ![alt tag](http://iasc.hsutx.edu/images/astro.gif)